Azure/azure-powershell/src/App/help/New-AzContainerAppIdentityProviderObject.md

 ### -RegistrationOpenIdIssuer
 The OpenID Connect Issuer URI that represents the entity which issues access tokens for this application.
-        When using Azure Active Directory, this value is the URI of the directory tenant, e.g.
+        When using Microsoft Entra ID, this value is the URI of the directory tenant, e.g.
 `https://login.microsoftonline.com/v2.0/{tenant-guid}/`.
         This URI is a case-sensitive identifier for the token issuer.
         More information on OpenID Connect Discovery: http://openid.net/specs/openid-connect-discovery-1_0.html.